How to get into the tech industry

 Riseapps CEO Vladlen Shulepov, on the other hand, encourages tech hopefuls to consider using an internship or apprenticeship as a stepping stone into the tech industry.
 Petra Odak, CMO at Better Proposals shares this sentiment, adding that if you want to break into the tech industry you should find companies that reflect your area of interest and share why you want to get started with that specific company when applying for an internship or apprenticeship.

-Don’t discount the benefits of networking events either.
-While many people might shy away from these types of events, connecting with others in the tech industry can prove to be extremely valuable.
+Don't discount the benefits of networking events either.
+While many people might shy away from these types of events, connecting with others in the tech sector can prove to be extremely valuable.
 Not only will it help you meet others in your field of interest, but it can also lead you to new job opportunities.

 "Networking can be a little daunting when you aren't already in the industry, but it's something that can really help you get noticed," says Carla Diaz, co-founder of Broadband Search.